wjwat/mr-robogers-neighborhood/README.md

 Mr. Roboger is hungry for numbers and wants you to give him some.
 Give him a number and see what he says about it.
 Some of them he likes more than others!

-## :gear: Setup/Installation Requirements
+## :gear: Setup/Installation & Usage Instructions

 - Go to https://wjwat.github.io/mr-robogers-neighborhood/ in any modern browser.

+*or*

+- [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your device
+- Using the [file manager](https://www.lifewire.com/what-is-a-file-manager-4589189) on your system browse to where you've cloned the repo
+- Open `index.html` using your file manager and a browser of your choice

+*then*

 - Submit a number to Mr. Roboger.
 - Click the `Submit` button to have Mr. Roboger read back to you all the numbers up to the one you gave him.
 - If you'd like to reset all your answers before you `Submit` hit the `Reset` button
 - If you'd you like you can feed Mr. Roboger a number again by hitting the `GIVE ME MORE NUMBERS` button

-*or*

-- [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to your device
-- Using the [file manager](https://www.lifewire.com/what-is-a-file-manager-4589189) on your system browse to where you've cloned the repo
-- Open `index.html` using your file manager and a browser of your choice

 ## Specifications